akka/akka/akka-docs/src/main/paradox/typed/style-guide.md

 ## Where to define messages

-When sending messages to another actor or receiving responses the messages should be prefixed with the name of the actor/behavior that defines the message to make it clear and avoid ambiguity.
+When sending or receiving actor messages they should be prefixed with the name of the actor/behavior that defines them to avoid ambiguities.

 Scala
 :  @@snip [StyleGuideDocExamples.scala](/akka-actor-typed-tests/src/test/scala/docs/akka/typed/StyleGuideDocExamples.scala) { #message-prefix-in-tell }